|

 temple and school of Zhang Daolin, a famous Daoist master who taught

-Tianshi Cave buildings were built at the end of the Qing Dynasty.
+present Tianshi Cave buildings were built at the end of the Qing

-According to legend, in the Eastern Han dynasty, Zhang Daolin had been
+Dynasty.
+According to legend, in the Eastern Han dynasty, Zhang

-were laid.
-The palace contains wood and stone tablets of past
+of Tang dynasty were laid.
+The palace contains wood and stone

-dynasties.
-The most famous include the Tang Xuanzong's imperial decree
+tablets of past dynasties.
+The most famous include the Tang

-and Yuefei's handwriting of Zhu Geliang's Chushibiao. .
+Xuanzong's imperial decree and Yuefei's handwriting of Zhu Geliang's

 Use your browsers "Go Back" button to return to the